LIUAndrei/Frontend-learning-guide/FrontendLinksAndTricks.md

     2. https://github.com/acilsd/wrk-fet #The mother of all guidelines.

     3. https://stackoverflow.com/ #basically a platform for answers.
 Masses of wisdom and knowledge from other coders.

+    4. https://developer.mozilla.org/en-US/ official developer guide by Mozilla.

+    5. https://www.w3schools.com/ another guide - no less great than the previous.

+    6. https://www.udemy.com/ More courses than you have time to study.
+If have no free money to buy - try looking up the course in the next site

+    7. https://rutracker.net/forum/index.php piracy is bad, kids.
+But so is poverty.
+Just google udemy and the tech you want to learn.
+Many courses were pirated already.

 # Websites that teach